Khukhlaev/QPE_search/README.md

 # QPE_search

-Right now some early drafts for detection algorithm and curves generation can be found here.
+We are trying to develop simple yet effective algorithm for blind search of QPE objects in Chandra data.
+Right now some early drafts for detection algorithm and curves generation, which will be used to finetune the algorithm, can be found here.

 ## Curve generation